 This cute as a button cafe is the antithesis of nearby hipster Brunswick Street.
-It’s all about great flavour combinations and pretty plating.
+Mary Miller is all about great flavour combinations and pretty plating.

 Food: Pulled Pork Benedict, Strawberry French Toast, Red Velvet Pancakes